Computational-Intelligence-Fall18/Computational-Intelligence-Tutorials/README.md

   * Iterating
   * Saving and loading
 ---
 ## Second Week
-* First three steps of Implementing Genetic Algorithms, such as :
+First three steps of Implementing Genetic Algorithms :
   * Population Initialization
   * Fitness Calculation
   * Selection Operators
+* Introduction to Knapsack problem
+* How you can create a fake data for Knapsack problem
+---
+## Third Week
+* Last two steps of implementing the Genetic Algorithms :
+  * Crossover
+  * Mutation
+* Solving Knapsack problem with Brute Force Algorithm
+* Solving Knapsack problem with Genetic Algorithm
+* Visualization of Genetic Algorithm output